Vaei/PushPawn/README.md

 ### Large Character Counts
 There is no real limitation with large character counts and PushPawn, but it does need to be factored in and some additional work will be required to manage this.
 How you handle this will depend entirely on your project and use-case.

 With the standard implementation, the scan ability keeps the AbilitySystemComponent ticking due to it's `WaitForPushTargets` task.
-It would be better to activate and deactivate this ability based on significance and other such factors.
+You should pause or resume the scanning based on significance and other such factors.

 There is no need to search for nearby characters if:
 * We're a Non-Player Character and no players are aware of us at all (when reactivating, they will eject each other if overlapping)
 * Other characters are sufficiently far away that they won't desync within their latency vs max velocity thresholds, meaning we can detect they're close enough and activate the ability sufficiently before they reach us and we actually need to push them

+You can disable the scan using `IPusheeInstigator::GetPushPawnScanPausedDelegate()`.

 ## CMC Changes Required
 By default, CMC does not allow root motion sources, used by PushPawn, to apply root motion while montage root motion is active.
 This is very easy to fix.
 There are a couple of options here.